proctors/new_developer_test/README.md

 We will need all the source code back to review your application.
 You can submit the via email attached as a zip file or download link and send to [recruitment@proctors.co.uk](mailto:recruitment@proctors.co.uk).

-Ideally we should be able to download and unpack your files and then run `vagrant up` to see your code working.
+Ideally we should be able to download and unpack your files and then run `docker-compose up` and `docker/bin/mysqlimport` to see your code working.

 **Please also submit your CV, ensuring you list your name and the role you are applying for in the subject line.**